 This is where materials such as flashcards and magic mnemonics really shine.

-This is the main tool you will use for this study package, use it before and with everything else.
+This is the main tool you will use for this study package; use it before and with everything else.

-Like I mentioned, most of the very few students who failed, even with the MVP package, did so because they did not implement the study plan with the material.
+As I mentioned, most of the very few students who failed, even with the MVP package, did so because they did not implement the study plan with the material.

-You know what they say, “if you fail to plan, you plan to fail”
+You know what they say, “If you fail to plan, you plan to fail.”

 After you have flipped over the flash card after thinking about the answer, you are given a scale of 1 to 5 that you need to rate yourself on how well you know that card.
 If you rate yourself a one, you are saying that you have very low confidence in having that make card memorized.
-If you rate yourself a five on a specific card your confidence level is 100%.
+If you rate yourself a five on a specific card, your confidence level is 100%.